tradingview/lightweight-charts/website/docs/mobile/android.md

 ---
 id: android
-description: You can use LightWeight Charts inside an Android application.
-To use LightWeight Charts in that context, you can use our Android wrapper, which will allow you to interact with lightweight charts library, which will be rendered in a web view.
+description: You can use Lightweight Charts inside an Android application.
+To use Lightweight Charts in that context, you can use our Android wrapper, which will allow you to interact with lightweight charts library, which will be rendered in a web view.
 keywords:
     - charts
     - android